 Although government health agencies recommend figures for men and women regarding daily protein intake, protein requirements can significantly vary from individual to individual.

 For instance, Public Health England recommend a minimum daily protein intake of 55.5 grams and 45.0 grams, for men and women respectively.

 This is no where near enough for athletes, bodybuilders, and folk who are generally active.
-The International Society of Sports Nutrition recommend 1.4 – 2.0 grams of protein per kilogram of body weight, per day, for individuals who frequently engage in physical exercise.
+For instance, The International Society of Sports Nutrition recommend 1.4 - 2.0 grams of protein per kilogram of body weight, per day, for individuals who frequently engage in physical exercise.

 For athletes, protein and thus amino acid requirements are much greater than sedentary folk.
 However as of yet the jury is still out on individual amino acid requirements.

 Contrary to popular belief, lots of plant-based foods contain both BCAAs, as well as the other additional essential amino acids (EAAs).
 However, generally speaking, plant-based foods do not contain BCAAs and essential amino acids (EEAs) in the volumes as animal based foods do.

 Although chicken was covered earlier, here are addituonal 4 foods that are relatively high in leucine, isoleucineand valine (BCAA content per 100 grams).

 Valine 3.5 grams

 Total BCAA = 15.9 grams

 Leucine 5.0 grams